Data-Bear-HB/SQL_Murder_Mystery_Walkthrough/Solution walk-through.md

-## **SQL Murder Mystery Game##
+## SQL Murder Mystery Game
 from [Knight Lab](https://mystery.knightlab.com/)

 **Warning: Game Spoilers Ahead**

-# *First, study the schema*
--Pay special attention to where the data of a column leaves table A (blue arrow) to join table B (gold key).
+-First, study the schema.
+Pay special attention to where the data of a column leaves table A (blue arrow) to join table B (gold key).
 You'll need to reference the schema often to keep track of table joins.

 ![Schema](images/schema.png)

 START

-*We're investigating a murder, so let's start at the crime_scene_report*
+We're investigating a murder, so let's start at the crime_scene_report table.

 ```
 SELECT *
 FROM crime_scene_report
 ```

--*Notice the city locations.
+-Notice the city locations.
 One of them is 'SQL City'.
-That's probably the spot for a SQL murder, right?*
+That's probably the spot for a SQL murder, right?

--Search by type 'murder' so you don't find other crimes
+-Search by type for 'murder' so you don't find other crimes
 ```
 SELECT *
 FROM crime_scene_report
 WHERE type = 'murder'
 AND city = 'SQL City';
 ```

-Out of the three records in the data output, one of the interview descriptions looks the most promising
+-Out of the three records in the data output, one of the descriptions looks the most promising.

 | date | type | description | city |
 |----------|----------|----------|---------|